-Inductive definitions may also be parameterized as in the following definition of polymorphic lists:
+Inductive definitions may also be parameterized, as in the following definition of polymorphic lists.

-Inductive List [t:Set] : Set := nil : List t| cons : $t \rightarrow$ List $t \rightarrow$ List t
+Inductive List [t:Set] : Set := nil : List t | cons : $t \rightarrow$ List $t \rightarrow$ List t

 The logic also provides elimination constructs for inductive definitions, which combine case analysis with a fix-point operation.
-Objects of an inductive type can thus be iterated over using these constructs.
+Objects of an inductive type can thus be iterated over by using these constructs.

-In order for the induction to be well-founded and for iterators to terminate, a few constraints are imposed on the shape of inductive definitions; most importantly, the defined type can only occur positively in the arguments of its constructors.
+In order for the induction to be well-founded and for iterators to terminate, a few constraints are imposed on the shape of inductive definitions; most important, the defined type can occur only positively in the arguments of its constructors.
 Mutually inductive types are also supported.

-The calculus of inductive constructions has been shown to be strongly normalizing [24], hence the corresponding logic is consistent.
-It is supported by the Coq proof assistant [22], which we use to implement a prototype system of the results presented in this article.
+The calculus of inductive constructions has been shown to be strongly normalizing [25]; hence, the corresponding logic is consistent.
+It is supported by the Coq proof assistant [23], which we use to implement a prototype system of the results presented in this artcile.

-In the remainder of this article, we will use more familiar mathematical notation to present the statement of propositions, rather than the strict definition of CiC syntax given in this section.
-For example, the application of two terms will be written as A(B) and inductive definitions will be presented in BNF format.
-We will, however, retain the $\Pi$ notation, which can generally be read as a universal quantifier.
+In the remainder of this artcile, we will use more familiar mathematical notation to present the statement of propositions, rather than the strict definition of CiC syntax given in this section.
+For example, the application of two terms will be written as A(B), and inductive definitions will be presented in BNF format.
+We will, however, retain the Π notation, which can generally be read as a universal quantifier.

 2.2.
-The machine
+THE MACHINE